 Here is Zairah from the Servants of Ra company.
-This is a lovely, animated figure but her slim ankle is a weak point and she needs careful handling; like the young lady on whom I have based her name!
+This is a lovely, animated figure but her slim ankle is a weak point and she needs careful handling.

 She was discovered by Sir Lawrence Swann during his two year stay in Cairo, He introduces her, in London, as his draughtswoman and explains that she is someone who would copy Egyptian inscriptions, sculptures and paintings as source material for his magnum opus The Pharaoh Akhenaten and his court inspect candidates for the role of temple dancing girls purchased from an Akkadian slave trader.
 A painting he is producing for the Worshipful Company of Bankers livery hall in Threadneedle Street.